What Cryptocurrency Should I Buy and What Strategies Are There For Buying Crypto?

 Actively Managed Funds

-Active funds seek better performance than the market index based on analytics and the manager's judgement.
+Active funds seek a better performance than the market index based on analytics and the manager's judgement.
 Whether this is realised or not is another matter.

 Actively managed funds are generally considered higher risk than passively managed (index) funds.
+Price volatility and leverage are examples of reasons for this.

-Concluding Thoughts on What Crypto to Buy
+Concluding Thoughts on What Cryptocurrency You Should Buy

 You don’t need to understand every technical detail of the cryptocurrency you are interested in.
 But, you should have at least a basic understanding of why it exists, and who’s behind it.
 At the very least read the coin’s one-pager, but the full whitepaper is recommended if you can.